 This content is available in English only.

 Control standard mappings are not available for this authoritative source.

-The EU Privacy Directives authoritative source content is available with the use of the RSA Archer Policy Program Management, RSA Archer Controls Monitoring Program Management, and/or RSA Archer Authorization and Assessment use cases.
+The EU Privacy Directives authoritative source content is available with the use of the RSA Archer Policy Program Management, RSA Archer IT Policy Program Management, and/or RSA Archer Authorization and Assessment use cases.
 No additional license is required.

 For More Information

 To learn more about the European Union Privacy Directives Authoritative Source Content: